 After School Clubs

 At St Mary’s we offer a range of extracurricular activities throughout the week which take place before, during or after school.
-These clubs include after care, the wake up club, drama club, magazine writing, LEGO club, French and Spanish club, netball, multi-skills, film club, football and dance clubs.
+These clubs include after care, breakfast club, drama club, LEGO club, French and Spanish club, netball, multi-skills, minecraft, football and dance clubs.
 To book an after school club please click here.

 Educational outings are planned throughout the school year with children in Years 5-6 having the opportunity to take part in Residential outings.